jkvetina/ADT/doc/config.md

 adt config -create
 ```

+If you are using wallet, you have to copy it zipped and unzipped into yout project config/ folder.

 ## Config folder

 Whole application use .yaml files for all internal files, so you should be able to edit them directly on your own.